Extensible Storage Engine Architecture

 After a transaction starts, ESE guarantees that the session views a single, consistent image of the database, as it exists at the start of its transaction, plus its own changes.
 Because other sessions can also modify the data and commit their transactions, these changes are invisible to any transaction that started before the commit.
 A user can modify a record only if that user is viewing the latest version.
 Otherwise, the update fails with JET_errWriteConflict.
 Versions earlier than the latest transaction are automatically discarded.

-All data inside the rich-text database file is stored in B+trees.
-The "B" in B+tree, means "balanced."
+All data inside the rich-text database file is stored in B-trees.
+The "B" in B-tree, means "balanced."
 "Tree" refers to an arrangement that is similar to a folder structure on a file system, where a root is the parent of items (database pages) that in turn are parents to additional items.
-B+trees are designed to provide fast access to data on disk.
-Because reading from and writing to a disk is much slower than performing those operations in memory, a B+tree is divided into 8-KB pages.
-This enables ESE to get the data it needs by using the minimum number of Disk I/Os.
-An ESE database can contain up to 2^31 (2 to the 31st power) 8-KB pages for a total maximum database size of approximately 16 terabytes.
-In reality, database size is limited only by your ability to back up, restore, and perform other maintenance operations on the database (such as offline defragmentation and database repairs) in a timely manner.
+B-trees are designed to provide fast access to data on disk.
+Because reading from and writing to a disk is much slower than performing those operations in memory, a B-tree is divided into four KB pages.
+This enables ESE to get the data it needs using the minimum number of Disk I/Os.
+An ESE database can contain up to 2^32 (2 to the 32nd power) pages or 16 terabytes.
+In reality, database size is limited only by your ability to back up, restore, and perform other maintenance operations on the database (such as offline defragmentation, and database repairs) in a timely manner.

 The page size in ESE is defined by the application that uses it.
-For example, ESE98 (Exchange 2000 Server and Exchange Server 2003) use four KB pages, whereas ESENT (Active Directory) uses eight KB pages.
-Each of these four KB or eight KB pages contains pointers to other pages or to the actual data that is being stored in the B+tree.
+For example, ESE97 (Exchange Server 5.5) and ESE98 (Exchange 2000 Server and Exchange Server 2003) use four KB pages, whereas ESENT (Active Directory) uses eight KB pages.
+Each of these four KB or eight KB pages contains pointers to other pages or to the actual data that is being stored in the B-tree.
 The pointer and data pages are intermixed in the file.

 To increase performance wherever possible, pages are cached in a memory buffer for as long as possible.
 This reduces the need to go to disk.
 Each page starts with a 40-byte page header, which includes the following values: